SkylineCommunications/SLC-GQIDS-ScheduledTasks/GetScheduledTasksGQI/CatalogInformation/README.md

 - **Duration (s):** The duration value used to represent the length of each task occurrence.
 - **Script Parameter Inputs:** Input values should be provided in the format `[ScriptName.InputParameterId]`.
 (Optional; by default, no values are retrieved.)
 Note that for tasks that do not include the specified script, an empty value will be returned.

-As a result the GQI will retrieve start and end time, name, description and type of the task as well as name of the agent on which the task was executed.
+As a result the GQI will retrieve start and end time, name, description and type of the task as well as ID of the agent on which the task was executed.
 If specified values of input parameters of specific executed scripts will be retrieved as well.

 > [!IMPORTANT]
 > Duration of tasks does not reflect the actual time that task took to execute, it only enables task occurrence to be visualized in the specified number of seconds.

 > [!NOTE]
 > Only active scheduled tasks will be retrieved.

+## Prerequisites

+The package usage requires:
+- Minimum DataMiner version 10.4.0-14003